Adjusting To Civilian Life After Military

 American Addiction Centers Can Help

-Oxford Treatment Center is part of American Addiction Centers, which has facilities across the U.S. Oxford Treatment Center and several other AAC locations are also community care providers through the VA.
+Oxford Treatment Center is part of American Addiction Centers, which has facilities across the U.S. Oxford Treatment Center and all of the AAC locations are community care providers through the VA.
 Vets eligible to receive community care may reach out to us or to the VA to discuss receiving needed treatment as part of the community care program.

 The Salute to Recovery program places Veterans into a community of other service members and first responders—people who have had similar life and professional experiences.
 Expert addiction professionals will help guide your recovery.
 Some of our staff are even Veterans like you.

 A glance at the many organizations that exist to help you make a transition offers hopeful reassurance for a smooth transition to civilian life.
 If you feel mental illness, substance use issues, or transition stress will interfere with these changes; find the help you need through the VA, a counselor, or a friend or family member.